Domestic violence in South Africa

-Domestic violence in South Africa has been viewed as a taboo subject until recently.
+South Africa has been recorded as having one of the highest rates of Domestic violence in the world.
 In 2012, just over one-third of violent crimes committed against women ended in criminal prosecution.
 Legislation has been passed to help improve the quality of life for victims of abuse and to prevent further abuse from taking place.
 Although the movement against domestic violence is a relatively new movement, it has been making great strides in the country since the 1990s.

 Domestic violence

 The South African Domestic Violence Act 1998 defines domestic violence as: Physical abuse; sexual abuse; emotional, verbal and psychological abuse; economic abuse; intimidation; harassment; stalking; damage to property; entry into the complainant's residence without consent, where the parties do not share the same residence; or any other controlling or abusive behaviour towards a complainant, where such conduct harms, or may cause imminent harm to, the safety, health or wellbeing of the complainant.